leokhachatorians/Talk/README.md

 * pybluez

 ## How To Run
-* first create a bluetooth server by running 'python basic_server.py'
+* run 'python bluetooth_gui.py' on two seperate computers
-* then run 'python bluetooth_gui.py' and connect to it with via the servers address and port number
+* one computer creates a host server and the other connects to it via its BlueTooth address and port
 * commence chatting

 ## Known Issues